MicrosoftDocs/bot-docs/articles/resources-support.md

 ---
 title: Additional resources for the Bot Framework | Microsoft Docs
-description: Get additional support for the Bot Framework.
+description: Where to look for additional support when designing bots for the Bot Framework.
 author: RobStand
 manager: rstand
 ms.topic: ~/resources/support-article